 What causes cloud security incidents?

-Cloud security incidents can occur due to various factors, including cyber attacks, human error, and software vulnerabilities.
+Cloud security incidents can occur due to various factors, including cyber-attacks, human error, and software vulnerabilities.
 Individuals and organizations should carefully evaluate the security measures of potential cloud service providers and implement security best practices to protect their data.

 According to Gartner, through 2025, 99% of all cloud security failures will come from human error.
 With organizations managing dozens of apps, misconfiguration becomes unavoidable and another vector for threat actors to exploit.
 Same with data exfiltration and leakage.
-Sharing of content is so easy now, which means it’s also easy to accidentally or maliciously leak data.
+Sharing of content is easy now, which means it’s also easy to accidentally or maliciously leak data.
 With people using personal devices to access the cloud, attacks like phishing also lead to malware infection or stolen credentials.

-Risk 1: Hybrid and diverse clouds
+Hybrid and diverse clouds

-The flexibility of the cloud, allowing for various configurations increases the complexity and potential for misconfigurations.
+The flexibility of the cloud allowing for various configurations increases the complexity and potential for misconfigurations.
 Misconfigurations between systems lead to gaps in the structure that can be exploited.

-Risk 2: Shortcomings of access management solutions
+Shortcomings of access management solutions

 Cloud configurations increase the number of human and service identities that need to be managed.
 To implement security, some organizations use access management solutions with step-up authentication.
 The problem is that these tools cannot protect the data in apps and don't monitor or control actions a user can take once they enter your environment.

-Risk 3: Lack of cloud-relevant skills and expertise
+Lack of cloud-relevant skills and expertise

 Increase in cloud usage means the need for additional IT and security resources.
 A lack of skilled personnel is one of the biggest barriers to securing data, apps and systems.

-Risk 4: Reliance on traditional appliance-based tools
+Reliance on traditional appliance-based tools

 World Cloud Security Day dates